PSYC 100

 Pre- or corequisite(s): None.

-This course is an introduction to the relationship between brain and behaviour.
-Topics include an overview of the nervous system, mechanisms of neural communication, research methods in biopsychology, introduction to neural plasticity, and the neural basis of complex behaviours.
+An introduction to the relationship between brain and behaviour.
+Students explore an overview of the nervous system, neuroanatomy, neural communication, research methods, neural plasticity, and the neural basis of selected complex behaviours.

 PSYC 301